Lizzie Spaulding: Family

-Lizzie has had an unstable and difficult family life her entire existence.
-As a member of the immensely wealthy Spaulding family, she has gone through a chaotic and somewhat traumatic childhood and adolescence.
-Though her family wields great influence in Springfield, they have their share of enemies which is arguably justified given her father, uncle and grandfather's misdeeds.
+Lizzie has had a difficult family life.
+As a member of the wealthy Spaulding family, she has gone through a chaotic childhood and adolescence.
+Though her family wields great influence in Springfield, they have enemies which is justified given her father, uncle and grandfather's misdeeds.
 Lizzie has also involved herself in a great amount of trouble in her young life leading her to have periods of mental disturbance like her father.

 The first-born child of Phillip Spaulding and Beth Raines, Lizzie has a younger brother, James Lemay Spaulding.
 She also has two younger paternal half-siblings, Alan Cooper "Zach" Spaulding and Emma Spencer-Spaulding.
 Lizzie also has a sister/Aunt born to Beth and Alan named Peyton Alexandra Raines.
 A comment by Alan stated that Beth named the child "after that quarterback," a reference to NFL quarterback Peyton Manning.
 Lizzie has had numerous stepparents in her life.
 Her stepfather, Jim Lemay, was killed in a fire during Christmas when she was a child after saving her and James' lives.
 Lizzie was also once close to her former stepmother, Harley Cooper Aitoro (now her aunt), and her former stepsister, Daisy Lemay.
 She has a daughter, Sarah, with Jonathan, and is currently married to Bill Lewis.
 The show's finale showed Lizzie asking Sarah to touch her belly, as Lizzie was shown pregnant with Bill's son.